 About two weeks before your "due" date, I'll drop off a cooler transport kit for you.
 I'm not allowed to leave the hospital with your placenta so this will make it easier for you.
 The kit has extra bags, ice pack, gloves, towel, just things that will make it easier for you.

-After you give birth, contact me and I can meet someone at your house or outside of the hospital) and get things started as soon as possible.
+After you give birth, contact me and I can meet someone with someone (either at your house or outside of the hospital) and get things going as soon as possible.
 If I’m encapsulating in my own home, I’m often able to return your capsules to you before you’ve even left the hospital!